Textrux/website/docs/paper.md

 ## Abstract

-This paper introduces Binary Spatial Semantics (BSS), a novel framework for interpreting 2D grids where the spatial relationships between filled cells take precedence over their individual content.
-Unlike traditional approaches that focus on the data within each cell, BSS emphasizes the relative positioning of filled cells (analogous to spreadsheet cells) to derive meaning from their arrangement and structure, allowing for more sophisticated data representations.
-This method is particularly effective when applied to CSV files, where the filled versus unfilled cells create a spatial map that can encode complex structures such as API data layers, object hierarchies, or even the source code of entire programs, including their file systems, within a single file.
+This paper introduces Binary Spatial Semantics (BSS), a novel framework for interpreting 2D grids where the spatial relationships between set cells take precedence over their individual content.
+Unlike traditional approaches that focus on the data within each cell, BSS emphasizes the relative positioning of set cells (analogous to spreadsheet cells) to derive meaning from their arrangement and structure, allowing for more sophisticated data representations.
+This method is particularly effective when applied to CSV files, where the filled versus unset cells create a spatial map that can encode complex structures such as API data layers, object hierarchies, or even the source code of entire programs, including their file systems, within a single file.
 While text inside the cells can contribute to the semantics, the primary layer of meaning is derived from the spatial layout, making BSS a powerful tool for interpreting 2D arrays in dynamic new ways.
 Key applications of BSS include visual programming interfaces, advanced data visualization, and novel paradigms for manipulating hierarchical and recursive data structures.
 This paper explores the foundational principles of Binary Spatial Semantics, provides practical examples of its use, and outlines its potential for future research in data representation, programming, and visualization.

 ## Introduction

 In traditional data structures, particularly those represented as 2D arrays, the emphasis is typically placed on the content of individual cells—whether numeric, textual, or binary data.
 While this approach serves many applications well, it overlooks the potential for spatial relationships within the data to convey more sophisticated meanings.
-Binary Spatial Semantics (BSS) introduces a paradigm shift by focusing on the positional relationships between cells, rather than their content, especially when they are represented as binary values for the filled vs non-filled cells.
+Binary Spatial Semantics (BSS) introduces a paradigm shift by focusing on the positional relationships between cells, rather than their content, especially when they are represented as binary values for the filled vs non-set cells.

 The core concept of BSS is that the arrangement of ‘1’ bits in a 2D binary array can represent complex data structures, logical hierarchies, or even programmatic concepts.
-By interpreting the spatial positioning of filled cells relative to each other, BSS encodes meaning directly into the structure itself, creating a new level of abstraction in data representation.
+By interpreting the spatial positioning of set cells relative to each other, BSS encodes meaning directly into the structure itself, creating a new level of abstraction in data representation.
 This stands in contrast to traditional approaches, where each cell’s data is treated as independent and significant only in terms of its content.

 CSV files, commonly used for tabular data, provide an ideal medium for applying BSS.
 While CSVs are traditionally viewed as simple, flat representations of data, BSS reinterprets them as spatial maps of binary values.
-In this context, the filled cells (non-empty values) form the backbone of more complex, multi-layered structures.
+In this context, the set cells (non-empty values) form the backbone of more complex, multi-layered structures.
 By leveraging the spatial arrangement of cells, CSV files can be transformed into constructs such as object schemas, file system hierarchies, or even the source code of entire programs—all encapsulated within a single file.

 The potential applications of Binary Spatial Semantics extend well beyond data visualization.
 By harnessing the spatial relationships inherent in binary structures, BSS enables the development of novel programming interfaces, such as 2D visual programming environments, where users interact with data across multiple levels of abstraction.
 These environments offer a unique way to manipulate data, where the position of each element in the grid contributes to its semantic meaning.
 BSS thus transforms 2D grids into spatial canvases where data, logic, and code converge, providing a more intuitive and flexible framework for managing complex systems.